patmadp16/scraping_data/README.md

-# scraping_data in Twitter using Tweepy
+# How To Scraping data in python

-In this repo you can find some of example scraping data using Tweety library
+This repo you can see some methode to scrape data using python.